 1 All subsystems allow the MESSAGE operation and the Analog I/O subsystems allows the CONVERT operation which are not shown in the table.
-The DAS-1800AO does not support single value transfers in Interrupt mode and therefore null Start and Stop null - Null or None Event when a Service Request does not require an event.

-Events are not valid.
+2 The DAS-1800AO does not support single value transfers in Interrupt mode and therefore null, Start, and Stop Events are not valid.